seanlaw/seanlaw.github.io/_posts/uncategorized/2018-06-17-compiling-code-with-conda-boost.md

 <img class="img-left" align="left" src="{{ site.url }}/images/">
 -->

-Recently, I was playing around with Facebook's i<a href="https://github.com/facebookresearch/StarSpace">StarSpace</a>, a general-purpose neural model for efficient learning of entity embeddings for solving a wide variety of problems.
+Recently, I was playing around with Facebook's <a href="https://github.com/facebookresearch/StarSpace">StarSpace</a>, a general-purpose neural model for efficient learning of entity embeddings for solving a wide variety of problems.
 According to the installation instructions, you need a C++11 compiler and the Boost library.
 I already had GCC installed and Boost was only a quick conda command away:
 <br><br>
 {% highlight python %}
 conda install boost